Jordan-Boulton1/Drum-Bass-Hideout/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) used as a cloud-based IDE for development.
 - [Balsamiq](https://balsamiq.com/) used to create wireframes in early development.

+## Testing

+To read about how the website was tested, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment

 The site was deployed to GitHub Pages.
 The steps to deploy are as follows: